 Why do you need a release of lien?

 A roofing supplier who hasn’t been paid by the contractor can legally come after the homeowner who had the roof installed for their missing payment.
-By getting a release of lien from your roofing contractor and the roofing supplier you can prevent any unexpected demands from unhappy suppliers.
+By getting a release of lien from your roofing contractor you can prevent any unexpected demands from unhappy suppliers.

 As a homeowner, it is your job to ensure you are protected.
 Don’t make the mistake of skipping a lien waiver.